Jennifer Combs / Trinidad, Texas

 Resident arrested after posting about local water concerns; useful public-trust context for Trinity River-area water anxiety.

 Submissions do not appear automatically.
-Tips, updates, and organizing notes are reviewed before they are added to the public map.
+Tips, updates, coordinates, water-source relationships, and organizing notes are reviewed before they are added to the public map.

 | State | Active | Planned | Total |